Alpha release · Experimental

 Current limitations

 • Experimental.
-The tunable space is large (30+ knobs across two algorithms) and most parameter combinations have not been print‑tested yet.
+The tunable space is large (~20 knobs) and most parameter combinations have not been print‑tested yet.
 Expect rough edges.
-Please share what works and what doesn't.
+Please share what works and what doesn't at waveoverhangs.com.

 • Warping on larger spans.
 Laterally supported overhangs are prone to warping driven by thermal gradients, reheating of earlier layers, and nozzle pressure.
 Smaller overhangs print cleanly; larger spans may still need traditional supports.
 See docs/LIMITATIONS.md for the mechanisms and mitigations.